 In this report we look at:

-- How has Covid-19 virus impacted industries
+- How has Covid-19 impacted industries

-- How did the 2008 financial crisis affect innovation?
+- 2008 financial crisis impact on innovation?

 The health systems all over the world are at a stake because of the coronavirus outbreak.
-In addition to the challenges faced by the health system, people’s health and loss of life, economies around the globe are severely threatened as well.
+In addition to the challenges faced by the health system, people’s health, and loss of life, economies around the globe are severely threatened as well.
 Many say that adverse circumstances create opportunities and innovation.
 And that is true.
 We know that many innovations are a result of challenges and difficult times.

 The question here is, however, are these innovations strong enough to compensate for the recession effects?